Ioana-Simion/3DPoV/README.md

 The script is configured to use 4 GPUs by default.
 For single GPU training, modify the `CUDA_VISIBLE_DEVICES` and `--nproc_per_node` parameters accordingly.

 ## Evaluation

+Following the [Probe3D](https://github.com/mbanani/probe3d) benchmark we report Keypoint Matching results as well as depth and surface normal estimation performance.
+In the following sections we showcase a few qualitative results.

 ### Surface Normal estimation on NaVi